MONROE-PROJECT/Maintenance/README.md

     * Exchange hardware.

   * If individual modems are **fully gray or continuously red** in the inventory, the following actions may be taken, in addition to reporting the issue in a maintenance ticket:
-    * login via SSH maintenance access
+    * login via SSH maintenance access (a node that does not reply on SSH should be treated as fully gray)
     * report the output of the following commands, if suspicious
       * *biteback -f* - system self-test should report 24/24 successful tests, or errors
       * *lsusb* - should show three (two for Norway) ZTE devices